Heisler chart: Infinitely long cylinder

 For the infinitely long cylinder, the Heisler chart is based on the first term in an exact solution to a Bessel function.

 Each chart plots similar curves to the previous examples, and on each axis is plotted a similar variable.

 Sphere (of radius ro)

 The Heisler chart for a sphere is based on the first term in the exact Fourier series solution:

 These charts can be used similar to the first two sets and are plots of similar variables.

-For an easy-to-understand version of Heisler charts click here.